HomeTimeline

 1944 A new school, made of stone, is constructed by the Works Progress Administration.
 The building still stands today.

-1960-1961 The Southgate Corporation proposes a plan to the Homewood City Council seeking land in Rosedale to develop for profit; their ultimate hope was to "condemn certain private homes" as slums and innapropriate living facilities.
+1960-1961 The Southgate Corporation proposes a plan to the Homewood City Council seeking land in Rosedale to develop for profit; their ultimate hope was to "condemn certain private homes" as slums and inappropriate living facilities.
 Despite immense dismissal of the project at first, a revised proposal was approved after "meetings with the residents went positively" (Summe, 219).
 However, some see this event as the first move to commercialize the Rosedale neighborhood.

 1963 A "racially-motivated" bombing occurs on Central Avenue in Rosedale in the same month as the infamous 16th Street Baptist Church bombing; causes minor property damage and stokes fears of continued racial violence within the community (Summe, 218).